-Posted by Alison Arthur on 31 Oct 2018
+Posted by Tiffany Taylor and Alison Arthur on 06 Jun 2022

-While the bulk of these donations are still made in non-digital environments, these numbers show that online capabilities are imperative to support the changing expectations of donors.
+While the bulk of these donations is still made in non-digital environments, these numbers show that online capabilities are imperative to support the changing expectations of donors.
 And accepting online donations doesn’t need to be difficult.
 In fact, it can be a natural extension of solutions that organizations already have in place.
 Here are four things to know about accepting online donations.

-One-time contributions are valuable in their own right, but turning one-time gifts into sustained income can create a long-lasting positive impact for years to come.
+One-time contributions are valuable in their own right but turning one-time gifts into sustained income can create a long-lasting positive impact for years to come.
 An online donation solution should support both scenarios, allowing donors to make quick and easy one-time payments or establish an ongoing series of recurring payments.

 As mentioned above, mobile devices are a rising force in online donations.
 It’s important that online donation experiences translate seamlessly to mobile devices by using a solution that’s built with responsive web design (RWD).
 In addition, a progressive web app format provides the convenience of an app UI experience on mobile devices using browser technology.
 This is significant as it’s possible to provide a better experience without having to download an app.

 Payment aggregators might seem like the quickest and easiest way to begin accepting online donations.
 However, leveraging these solutions often requires a separate login from donors that removes them from an organization’s branded experience.
-As a result, donors may find this user experience disjointed and frustrating, creating extra obstacles to completing their online donations.
+As a result, donors may find the user experience disjointed and frustrating, creating extra obstacles to completing their online donations.